LOGBOOK

 In addition to logbooks created with Logbook Suite, you can also subsequently insert your handwritten logbooks into LOGBOOK (the function will be available from version 2).

-LOGBOOK shows you a summary of your complete maritime biography in a special view, including travel routes and evaluations of all cruises as well as an overall evaluation.
+LOGBOOK shows you a summary of your complete maritime biography in a special view, including travel routes and evaluations of all voyages as well as an overall evaluation.

 Entering data from handwritten logbooks is not time-consuming, as only the most important travel data needs to be entered.
 Additionally, there will be an import function for logbooks that were collected in the Biography module of Logbook Suite.